silverstee1/ETH2GC-Card-Slot-Adapter/README.md

 # ETH2GC-Card-Slot-Adapter
 ETH2GC Card Slot PCB, Case Files

-Card Slot Adapter on the front of the Gamecube for the ETH2GC BBA Emulation made by Extremes using the ENC28J60 Module.
+Card Slot Adapter on the front of the Gamecube for the ETH2GC BBA Emulation made by Extrems using the ENC28J60 Module.

 https://github.com/Extrems